-If you can categorise how owners/founders tend to exit their business and ultimately fund life afterwards, it tends to follow three different routes:
+If we were to categorise how they sort their business exit and fund their life afterwards, it tends to follow three different routes:

 Lifestyle Business With a Minimal Exit Value

-This ultimately means there needs to be a gradual process of taking company profits, and building up assets (properties, stocks and shares, cash etc.) out with the business, in the most tax-efficient way possible.
+There needs to be a gradual process of building up and taking out company assets in the most tax-efficient way possible.

-I think this is the scenario we all aspire to, isn’t it?
-Build up a business to walk away with a life-changing amount of money that will be able to fund the lifestyle you wish.
+You build up your business, sell it and walk away with an amount of money that will be able to fund the lifestyle you wish.

 Obviously, this does increase risk if all your eggs are in one basket, but as always with risk and reward, the upside can be significant if you get it right.
-There tends to be less free cash flow along the way to extract and put onto your personal balance sheet, if you need to scale the business towards the value you aspire to.
-You may actually need to bring in investors at different points to help fund this.
+There tends to be less free cash flow along the way to extract and put onto your personal balance sheet, if you need to scale up the business towards the value you aspire to.

-Thinking ahead to what you want to provide yourself and your family does still give some good direction, to know just how big you will need to grow your business to walk away with the number you dream of.
+Thinking ahead to what you want to provide yourself and your family can give you direction.
+As will knowing just how big you will need to grow your business to walk away with the number you dream of.

 You Sell Part Of The Business But Remain Involved To Push It On

-Obviously, some scenarios may evolve from one into the other at certain points, but without seriously thinking about what you want to happen, then reflecting on your business now, how can you take control of your future.
+As broad as these scenarios are, they may evolve from one into the other at certain points.
+But without seriously thinking about what you want to happen, and taking a good hard look at your business now, how can you take control of your future?